 - 1. The minimum site area constituting an agricultural operation or agricultural holding shall be 64.80 ha (160 acres) or equivalent.
 Equivalent shall mean 64.80 ha (160 acres) or such lesser amount as remains in an agricultural holding because of the original township survey, road widening, road right-of-way or railway plans, drainage ditch, pipeline or transmission line development or government action, natural features such as water courses or water bodies, or as a result of subdivision as permitted herein. - 2.
+Where subdivision is required to purchase Crown Lease Land, the minimum site area shall be 32.4 ha (80 acres) or equivalent.
+Equivalent shall mean 64.80 ha (160 acres) or such lesser amount as remains in an agricultural holding because of the original township survey, road widening, road right-of-way or railway plans, drainage ditch, pipeline or transmission line development or government action, natural features such as water courses or water bodies, or as a result of subdivision as permitted herein.
+(Bylaw 6.2010 passed by resolution of Council the 1st day of June, 2010). - 3.
+Any parcel which does not conform to the minimum site area requirement but existed in the Land Titles Office prior to the coming into force of this Bylaw shall be deemed conforming with regard to site area. - 4.
+Amended Bylaw 6.2009 passed by resolution of Council this 5th day of August, 2009.

-Any parcel which does not conform to the minimum site area requirement but existed in the Land Titles Office prior to the coming into force of this Bylaw shall be deemed conforming with regard to site area. - 3.
-A maximum of two subdivisions may be permitted per quarter section 64.8 ha (160 acres) in the Agricultural District (AG).
-Such subdivisions shall not exceed the creation of more than three legal parcels on a quarter section (160 acres). - 4.
-Where subdivision is proposed to establish a discretionary use, the area proposed for subdivision shall comprise a minimum of 1 ha (2.47 acres) and a maximum of 4.05 ha (10 acres) excepting intensive agricultural operations which may exceed the maximum allowable where it is demonstrated to Council's satisfaction that additional space is necessary for a viable agricultural operation. - 5.
-Subdivision proposing to separate title for a farmstead existing prior to the coming into force of this Bylaw may be considered by Council in the Agricultural District. - 6.
-Subdivision proposing to establish new non-farm, single parcel country residential yard sites shall be subject to rezoning to an Agricultural Residential District and compliance with all relevant area, frontage and setback requirements of that zoning district. - 7.
-A site to be created by subdivision shall not be permitted unless the proposed parcels and the remainder of the parcel being subdivided abuts, or has frontage on a developed road, including any road to be developed under a signed servicing agreement. - 8.
+- 5. Where subdivision is proposed to establish a discretionary use, the area proposed for subdivision shall comprise a minimum of 1 ha (2.47 acres) and a maximum of 4.05 ha (10 acres) excepting intensive agricultural operations which may exceed the maximum allowable where it is demonstrated to Council's satisfaction that additional space is necessary for a viable agricultural operation. - 6.
+Where subdivision is proposed to separate title for a farmstead existing prior to the coming into force of this Bylaw, the area proposed for subdivision shall comprise a minimum of 1 ha (2.47acres) and a maximum of 4.05 ha (10 acres).
+(Amended by Bylaw 14.2009 passed by resolution of Council the 12th day of January, 2010) - 7.
+Subdivision proposing to establish new non-farm, single parcel country residential yard sites shall be subject to rezoning to an Agricultural Residential District and compliance with all relevant area, frontage and setback requirements of that zoning district. - 8.
+A site to be created by subdivision shall not be permitted unless the proposed parcels and the remainder of the parcel being subdivided abuts, or has frontage on a developed road, including any road to be developed under a signed servicing agreement. - 9.
 There shall be no minimum area required for a subdivision facilitating cemeteries, crematoria and mausoleums, and radio and television towers and facilities.